 a.
-If no or only sporadic influenza activity is in the surrounding community:
+If minimal or low levels of influenza activity are occurring in the surrounding community:

 - Discourage persons with symptoms of a respiratory infection from visiting residents.
-Implement this measure through educational activities. - Monitor health care personnel for symptoms of influenza-like illness and exclude ill persons as recommended above. - Monitor residents for symptoms of respiratory illness.
+Implement this measure through educational activities. - Monitor healthcare personnel absenteeism due to respiratory symptoms and exclude those with influenza-like symptoms from work until at least 24 hours after they no longer have a fever - Monitor residents for symptoms of respiratory illness.

 b.
-If regional or widespread influenza activity is occurring in the surrounding community:
+If moderate or high levels of influenza are occurring in the surrounding community: